WeblateOrg/weblate/docs/admin/translating.rst

     In previous versions this has been called :guilabel:`Extra context`.

+.. versionchanged:: 4.18

+   Support for synching explanation with a file was introduced.

 Use the explanation to clarify scope or usage of the translation.
 You can use Markdown to include links and other markup.

+Some file formats support storing explanation within the file, see :ref:`format-explanation`.

 .. hint::